theuntamed839/AtomDB/AtomDB/Docs/Compaction.md

 1. Stable compaction
 2. Value updating and delete.
 3. Scheduling compaction in background thread.
-4. Table recreation and manifest file.
+4. org.g2n.atomdb.Table recreation and manifest file.
 5. Search improvement (Cache of blocks)
 6. Improve overall code and clean up.
 7. Unit test & integration test
-8. Benchmark
+8. org.g2n.atomdb.Benchmark
 9. Maven deploy
-10. Great readme, explaining how to install, use, benchmarks, limitations, ideas, motivation and future work, Pictorial representation of architecture and sst.
+10. Great readme, explaining how to install, use, benchmarks, limitations, ideas, motivation and future work, Pictorial representation of architecture and org.g2n.atomdb.sst.
 11. Handling architecture shortcoming, for example the checksum check.

 For updation, we can make the iteration in sorted order of latest -> old.